Covariantly Constant Anomalies on Conformal Manifolds: Introduction and Summary of Results

 In this paper, we will focus exclusively on four-dimensional CFTs.
 The question of whether conformal anomalies match in different phases of a 4D CFT was answered in the affirmative in \cite{Schwimmer:2010za} for type-A anomalies, and put to great use in the proof of the a-theorem \cite{Komargodski:2011vj}.
 In general, it is not possible to obtain similar results for type-B Weyl anomalies.

 The non-perturbative properties of type-B Weyl anomalies associated with Coulomb-branch Operators (CBOs) on the Higgs--branch vacuum moduli space of 4D $\NN=2$ superconformal CFTs (SCFTs) were discussed in \cite{Niarchos:2019onf,Niarchos:2020nxk}.
-These papers presented examples, where the CBO type-B Weyl anomalies matched across the Higgs branch, and other examples where the matching between the conformally symmetric and spontaneously broken phase does not occur.
-A complete understanding of the dynamics responsible for these disparate behaviours is still missing, but the existing results have led to a number of non-perturbative conjectures, which were postulated in \cite{Niarchos:2020nxk}.
+These papers presented examples where the CBO type-B Weyl anomalies matched across the Higgs branch.\footnote{In previous versions of \cite{Niarchos:2019onf,Niarchos:2020nxk} there was a reported mismatch between the anomaly in the conformally symmetric and spontaneously broken phases leading to a number of non-perturbative conjectures, which were postulated in \cite{Niarchos:2020nxk}.
+This mismatch has been resolved in the latest versions of the papers, in agreement with the general arguments of \cite{Schwimmer:2023nzk}.}

 In the present work, we elaborate further on the properties of the CBO type-B Weyl anomalies, and point out that one of the crucial elements in the discussion of Refs\ \cite{Niarchos:2019onf,Niarchos:2020nxk}---the fact that these anomalies are covariantly constant on conformal manifolds---can be understood in many cases as a natural consequence of the Wess--Zumino consistency conditions of the corresponding anomaly functionals.
 This alternative perspective is useful for reasons that we will explain.
 The existence of covariantly constant type-B anomalies in different phases of the theory has non-trivial implications as explained in Ref.\ \cite{Niarchos:2020nxk} and reviewed in \cite{Niarchos:2022ljh}.